18F/before-you-ship/pages/security.md

 _**Before reading the rest of this policy**_, you must read the [readme file at FISMA Ready](https://github.com/fisma-ready/fisma-ready.github.io/blob/master/README.md), a community project co-managed by 18F.
 You should also take a quick glance at the [components that are already FISMA Ready](https://github.com/fisma-ready).

+Also, the _document_ for an ATO requires a something known as System Security Plan (SSP). @geramirez is working on a tool to help with that capture process.
+Check this out: https://github.com/opencontrol/compliance-masonry

 ## Compliance

 Hopefully, at this point you're not **too** burned out on bureacracy!
 What all of that boils down is we need to always _document_ our security procedures and then be sure to _follow_ them by creating appropriate controls.